vtcodecamp/documents/sponsorinfo.md

 * Swag: Give-away items (e.g. books, bags, items to put in attendee bags, software licenses, other raffle items, etc.)

 ## Our commitment to sponsors:
-* Sponsor log and link on VTCodeCamp.org website under the relevant Sponsorship Section
+* Your logo and link on VTCodeCamp.org website under the relevant Sponsorship Section
-* Sponsor logo and link on meetup.com/vtcode website
+* Your logo and link on meetup.com/vtcode website
-* Mention of sponsorship in multiple emails to meetup’s 2200+ members
+* Mention of your sponsorship in multiple emails to meetup’s 2200+ members
 * Listing in printed materials provided to event attendees
 * Placement of materials (e.g. job listings, brochures, etc) on brochure table at event
 * For Platinum and Premier sponsors, placement of free-standing banner or logo or availability of a sponsor table at the event